 Buy what you can now.

 If you can free up some money in your budget (even a couple hundred dollars), buy those purchases now!
 This is true for a stockpile, as well as bigger purchases.
 For example, we are moving kids bedrooms around this summer, but I went ahead and bought their new mattresses earlier this month.
+For majority of things, we are not going to see prices this low again.

 Plan for the future.